Nicholas Platt

-Nicholas Platt (born March 10, 1936) is an American diplomat who served as U.S. Ambassador Extraordinary and Plenipotentiary to Pakistan, Philippines, Zambia, and as a high level diplomat in Canada, China, Hong Kong, and Japan.
-He is the former president of the Asia Society in New York City.
+Nicholas Platt (March 10, 1936 – July 23, 2026) was an American diplomat who served as U.S. Ambassador Extraordinary and Plenipotentiary to Pakistan, Philippines, Zambia, and as a high level diplomat in Canada, the People's Republic of China, Hong Kong and Japan.
+He was a past president of the Asia Society in New York City.

 Early years

 Platt was born in New York City on March 10, 1936.
-He is the son of Helen (née Choate) Platt and architect Geoffrey Platt.
+He was the son of Helen (née Choate) Platt and architect Geoffrey Platt.

 His maternal grandfather was Joseph H. Choate Jr., and his great-grandfather was diplomat and lawyer Joseph Hodges Choate, who was appointed U.S. Ambassador to the United Kingdom in 1899 by President William Mckinley.
 Joseph's brother, William Gardner Choate, established Choate Rosemary Hall.

-Platt graduated from the prep school St. Paul's School, Harvard College (B.A., 1957) and Johns Hopkins University School of Advanced International Studies (M.A., 1959).
+Platt graduated from the prep school St. Paul's School, Harvard College (B.A., 1957), and Johns Hopkins University School of Advanced International Studies (M.A., 1959).
 At Harvard, he was a member of the Hasty Pudding Club and the Porcellian Club.
-He speaks Chinese, German, French, and Japanese.
+He spoke Chinese, German, French, and Japanese.